ThanhLT-BraveBits/Performance-monitor-app/README.md

 **Database connection errors**
 - Verify DATABASE_URL is correct
+- For SQLite, ensure the path to the database file is valid
-- Ensure PostgreSQL is running
+- For PostgreSQL, ensure the database server is running
 - Check network connectivity

 **API key errors**